MTD penalty points: how the new system works in 2026

 Clearing your points record

 Points reset after a sustained compliance period: two years for annual, one year for quarterly, or six months for monthly submissions without missing or late filings.
+This reset system incentivises long-term compliance, providing a clear path back to a clean slate for those who may have initially struggled with the transition to MTD.

 MTD for Income Tax Self Assessment (ITSA)

 The MTD ITSA becomes mandatory for sole traders and landlords with incomes over £50,000 from 6 April 2026, and those earning over £30,000 will be included in April 2027.
 Quarterly submissions of income and expenses will be required.
+This phased introduction allows taxpayers time to adjust to the new requirements and implement the necessary systems and processes to ensure compliance.

 | Feature | Old System | New System |